-This course will present podcasts as a technological tool to make audio or video content regularly accessible online, hence provide the participants with the relevant knowledge to prepare educational web radio Episodes, and start a web radio program in their classes.
+This course will present podcasts as a technological tool to make audio or video content regularly accessible online, hence providing the participants with the relevant knowledge to prepare educational web radio episodes, and start a web radio program in their classes.

-Morevoer, building an archive of recordings is awesome but sharing them with a community is even better!
-It gives valuable insight into what pupils are doing in your school, letting parents feel more intimate with their child’s education and showcasing your prospectives.
-Thus, the course will prompt participants to see the benefits of starting a web radio program not only in their classes but in their schools.
+Moreover, building an archive of recordings is awesome, but sharing them with a community is even better!
+It gives valuable insight into what pupils are doing in your school, letting parents feel more intimate with their child’s education and showcasing your perspective.
+Thus, the course will prompt participants to see the benefits of starting a web radio program not only in their classes but also in their schools.

 Consider how a classroom or school podcast radio station may promote the following:

 - Self-confidence: Not everyone is great at being in front of the camera.
-A radio can be far less intimidating and help building confidence speaking in public speaking even for kids who may be stifled by the camera.
+A radio can be far less intimidating and help build confidence in public speaking even for kids who may be stifled by the camera;

-- Student Voice: The school radio can be a perfect place to create that forum where pupils can have opinions and a say on their education.
+- Student Voice: The school radio can be a perfect place to create a forum where pupils can have opinions and a say on their education.

 A note for those teachers who may be technophobes: please don’t be intimidated by this technology-dependent lesson!
-Programs for audio editing are intuitive and easy-to-use, especially for many students.
+Programs for audio editing are intuitive and easy to use, especially for students.
 If you are a novice to audio recording, you may want to attempt to create your own one-minute podcast as a way to experience firsthand what students will encounter during the process.